 Maror symbolizes the bitterness in our lives.
 We taste it to remember the bitterness of slavery, past and present, inflicted upon us and inflicted by us.
+This year the bitterness seems almost too much to bear.
+Do we really need a reminder of the heartache of the hostages, the harshness of war, the tragedy of civilian suffering?

-We hope that through tasting the bitterness, our senses can also be awakened to empathy and camaraderie.
-As you taste the bitter herbs, pause to consider: how can you have empathy for your family and friends through tough conversations about the Israeli-Palestinian conflict?
-How can you hold loved ones in your hearts even when they may not agree with you?
-How does tasting the bitterness of maror inspire you to have empathy for family and friends?
+We hope though, that through tasting the bitterness, our senses can be awakened to empathy and camaraderie.
+As you taste the bitter herbs, pause to consider: How can you allow yourself to empathize with the pain experienced by both Israelis and Palestininans?
+How does tasting the bitterness of maror inspire you to have empathy for all those suffering, who are a part of our human family?